 Based on the evidence, the case resolved for twice its original value and we were able to obtain a favorable outcome for our client.
 It is of utmost importance to not assume that an insurance company or its attorney will be fair and reasonable.
 It is necessary to provide detailed information, including photographs, video, letters and other documents to prove the exact relationship.

 Do you have a similar story and need a lawyer on your side?
-Call the law offices of Frank D. Penney at 888-873-6639 or get a Free Case Evaluation to see how we can help you.
+Call Frank Penney Injury Lawyers at 888-873-6639 or get a Free Case Evaluation to see how we can help you.